 (Developers, Field Trial users)

 Some Matter clusters are not yet exposed to users, though they may be used by the system.
-In most cases, this means that attributes exposed via these clusters will not be visible to end users:
+In most cases, this means that attributes exposed through these clusters aren't visible to end users:

 ¹ See On/Off Light Switches for how this impacts On/Off Light Switches.